dimitri4788/git-snoop/README.md

 git-snoop
 =========

 > `git-snoop`: A command line tool for statistical analysis of a git repository.
-It generates a detailed statistical information about a repository in a beautiful and well styled web page.
+It generates a detailed statistical information about a repository.

 Description
 -----------
-Wouldn't it be amazing if say you clone a huge codebase and want to quickly see some important details about this repository in a pretty format on a web page. `git-snoop` lets you do that with just a simple command from your terminal.
+Wouldn't it be amazing if say you clone a huge codebase and want to quickly see some important details about this repository. `git-snoop` lets you do that with just a simple command from your terminal.

 #### Statistics
 - shows current status (recent branch, untracked, added, edited etc. files)